 Temporary staffing through recruitment agencies is governed by the Temporary Employment Act.
 Recruitment agencies are required to have a government permit to operate and are subject to detailed regulation.
-If a recruitment agency does not have a permit, its employees will automatically become employees of the businesses for which they work.
+If a recruitment agency does not have a permit, its employees will automatically become employees of the businesses for which they work, unless they declare within one month from the agreed start date that they wish to stay employed with the recruitment agency.
 The maximum period that temporary staff may work for the same business is 18 months.
 In this context, periods during which an individual staffer previously worked for such business are fully taken into account unless they were followed by a break of more than three months.
 Shorter or longer maximum periods may be set out in a collective bargaining agreement applicable to the business for which the temporary staff work.
 If the applicable maximum period is exceeded, temporary staff will automatically become employees of the businesses for which they work, unless they declare within one month from exceeding the maximum period that they wish to stay employed with the recruitment agency.
-Such declaration is only valid if:
+A declaration that the temporary staffer wishes to stay with the recruitment agency is only valid if:

-- · it is submitted to the Federal Employment Agency; - the Federal Employment Agency adds a note including the date of submission and a verification of each employee's identity; and - it is submitted to the recruitment agency or the business within three days of its submission to the Federal Employment Agency.
+- the temporary staffer submits it in person to the Federal Employment Agency; - the Federal Employment Agency adds a note including the date of submission and verification of each employee's identity; and - it is submitted to the recruitment agency or the business within three days of its submission to the Federal Employment Agency.

-Recruitment agencies must grant temporary staff essentially the same terms and conditions of employment, including pay, as the businesses for which the temporary staff work grant to comparable employees of their own (equal pay rule).
-Collective bargaining agreements (which apply to most recruitment agencies) may deviate from the equal pay rule for the initial nine months of staffing (or, subject to certain conditions, for up to 15 months), except for temporary staffers who had been employees of the business (or affiliated entities) during the six-month period immediately preceding temporary staffing.
-Businesses using temporary staff must allow them access to their collective employee services, such as cafeterias, kindergartens and transportation.
+Recruitment agencies must grant temporary staff essentially the same terms and conditions of employment, including pay, as the businesses for which the temporary staff work grant to comparable employees of their own (the equal treatment rule).
+Regarding pay, collective bargaining agreements (which apply to most recruitment agencies) may deviate from the equal treatment rule for the initial nine months of staffing (or, subject to certain conditions, for up to 15 months), except for temporary staffers who had been employees of the business (or affiliated entities) during the six-month period immediately preceding temporary staffing.
+Businesses using temporary staff must allow them access to their collective employee services, such as cafeterias, nurseries and transportation.
 Temporary staffers must not replace employees on strike.